oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

   -  `kubectl get ingress`

   ```
-No resources found in tg-helidon namespace.
+No resources found in tg namespace.
 ```

 <details><summary><b>More on Ingress rules</b></summary>